Exploring Ubud and the Spiritual Side of Bali: ‘The Island of the Gods’

 The Island of a Thousand Temples

+One of the most visual aspects of Balinese spirituality is the art and architecture of the homes and temples.
 Every house has it’s own temple shrine – this is why Bali is called the ‘Island of a Thousand Temples’ but this is still a massive understatement.
+It’s more like the island of a million temples!

 You would be extremely unlucky, even only on a weeks holiday, to miss a temple festival or ceremony.
 Each of the 20,000 temples of Bali holds an annual festival to entertain the gods with processions, offerings, traditional dances and cock fights.